KaungYanPaing/CTF_Writeups/README.md

-# CTF_Writeups
+# CTF Writeups
-  Our writeup is aimed at the CTF Players and Beginners to help them understand the Web Security, Cryptography, Forensic, OSINT, IR, MISC and Reverse Engineering.
+  This writeups are aimed at the CTF Players and Beginners to help them understand the Web Security, Cryptography, Forensic, OSINT, IR, MISC and Reverse Engineering.

-# CaptureTheFlag
+#CaptureTheFlag